ss-bb/Warhammer/README.md

 in order to train myself in JS and because i like Warhammer a lot , i will try to create the warhammer web game (EASY BRO LOL , they say).

+Any help will be accept with pleasure :).

 The main developpement point :

 Using Backbones : The goal is to have a strong model that will allow to add avery race as easy as possible.